Treasure Mountain!

-Treasure Mountain! is an educational video game published by The Learning Company in 1990 for DOS, Windows and Macintosh.
-It teaches children aged five to nine reading, basic math, and logic skills.
+Treasure Mountain! is an educational adventure video game published by The Learning Company in 1990 for MS-DOS, Windows, and Classic Mac OS.
+It teaches children aged five to nine reading, basic mathematics, and logic skills.
 Treasure Mountain is the third installment of the Super Seekers series.

-Synopsis

-Setting
+Plot

 Treasure Mountain! as well as the other "Treasure" games in the Super Seekers games, take place in a magical realm called Treasureland.
 The game takes place on a mountain called "Treasure Mountain".
 Treasure MathStorm!, a later release, takes place on the same mountain.

-Plot

 As the game opens, the Master of Mischief, a common antagonist of The Learning Company's Super Seekers games and the counterpart of antagonist Morty Maxwell in the Super Solvers games, steals the kingdom's crown and hides all of the castle's treasures.
 The player takes on the role of the Super Seeker once again, whose job is to find the treasures and remove the Master of Mischief from the throne.